VirtoCommerce/vc-module-catalog-personalization/README.md

 When down-tree propagation policy is selected, all products inherit the Tag propagated to the parent categories.

-When the up-tree policy propagation is applied, the Product category will inherit the Product tag, i.e. if a tag propagated to a specific product in the Category, it will be propagated to the Product Category as well.
+When the up-tree policy propagation is applied, the Product category will inherit the Product tag, i.e. if a tag is assigned to a specific product in the Category, it will be propagated to the Product Category as well.

 In order to apply one of the policies you should go through the following steps: